Sweden's Gambling industry and the long road to liberalisation.

 Ladbrokes had previously tested Swedish law through launching an internet scratch card called "Trippel" designed to compete with Svenskaspel's own scratch card "Triss".
 Ladbrokes placed an ad for Trippel in the Swedish daily newspaper Aftonbladt, but it was not long before the Gaming Board reported the newspaper to the police and the ads were pulled.
 In January 2007, Ladbrokes acquired Sponsio Ltd, its online betting and gaming partner in Sweden, Norway, Denmark and Finland, in a deal worth up to 40 million sterling.

-Sveska Spel's 2003 Annual Report is full of marketing references which would seem to suggest that the company has not been engaged in limiting the exploitation of the human passion for gambling; " .......increased by 3.5%, not least due to energetic marketing........Svenska Spel did not actively market the (internet) channel until 2003.
+" .......increased by 3.5%, not least due to energetic marketing........Svenska Spel did not actively market the (internet) channel until 2003.
 The results of the marketing campaign were not long in coming.
 Visitor impressions on the site tripled to about 600,000 a month and more than 100,000 new gaming accounts were registered in a very short time.........."
-Gaming on Svenska Spel's internet channel increased sharply by slightly more than 60% in 2003 to SEK 495 million.
-The company has also openly embraced M-Betting, and, as previously noted it has launched an online poker website.

 In January 2006, an official inquiry into the Sweden betting market, concluded that under Swedish law there is no realistic way of stopping offshore online betting companies from targeting Swedish consumers ; "I'm convinced that with today's legislation we'd have trouble with EU law, and we need a plan B for when the cruel winds start blowing from Brussels," said the reports author Jan Francke.
-The report, which also proposed a model which would allow foreign companies to apply for licences to organise online betting, was handed over to Sven-Erik Österberg, the Minister for Financial Market Issues, who was quoted as saying; " "I don't want to put my foot down today.
+The report, which also proposed a model which would allow foreign companies to apply for licences to organise online betting, was handed over to Sven-Erik ?sterberg, the Minister for Financial Market Issues, who was quoted as saying; " "I don't want to put my foot down today.
 What we have to do now is research this proposal further."

 On 4 April 2006 the European Commission sent official requests for information on national legislation restricting the the supply of sport betting services to seven Member States - Denmark, Finland, Germany, Hungary, Italy, the Netherlands and Sweden.
 The Commission asks whether the measures in question are compatibile with Article 49 of the EC Treaty.
 This decision relates only to the compatibility of the national measures in question with existing EU law, and only to the field of sports betting.
 It does not touch upon the existence of monopolies as such, or on the matter of national lotteries.
 The request does however represent the first step towards the launching of a legal challenge at the European Court of Justice against those states that are seen to be violating EU law.